-^{}Notify appropriate regulatory agencies if accident does occur.
 Incompatibility Avoid contact with oxidizing agents and drying oils.
 Avoid open flame.
 Product may ignite in temperatures in excess of 400 degrees Fahrenheit.
-Hazardous Decomposition Products Thermal oxidative decomposition can produce irritation and toxic fumes and gases, including carbon monoxide, hydrogen cyanide, aldehydes. organic acids and polynuclear aromatic compounds.
-Hazardous Polymerization Not applicable SECTION 11: TOXICOLOGICAL INFORMATION Hardwood plywood may release small quantities of formaldehyde (CAS No. 50-00-0) in gaseous form.
-Emissions decrease through time as the panel ages.
-Exposure to formaldehyde may cause temporary irritation of eyes, nose and throat.
-Exposure can aggravate respiratory sensitization such as asthma and preexisting respiratory disorders.
-Manual or mechanical cutting or abrasion processes performed on the product can result in generation of wood dust.
-Wood dust may cause nasal dryness, irritation and obstruction.
+Hazardous Decomposition Products Thermal and/or thermal oxidative decomposition can produce irritation and toxic fumes and gases, including carbon monoxide, hydrogen cyanide, aldehydes, organic acids and polynuclear aromatic compounds.
+Hazardous Polymerization Not applicable SECTION 11: TOXICOLOGICAL INFORMATION Wood dust may cause nasal dryness, irritation and obstruction.
 Coughing, wheezing and sneezing, sinusitis and prolonged colds have also been reported.
-Depending on species, wood dust may cause respiratory sensitization and/or irritation.
+Depending on species, may cause respiratory sensitization and/or irritation.
 Prolonged exposure to wood dust has been reported by some observers to be associated with nasal cancer, however; wood dust is not considered a potential cancer hazard by OSHA.
-SECTION 12: ECOLOGICAL INFORMATION Not applicable to product in purchased form.
-SECTION 13: DISPOSAL CONSIDERATIONS This product is not considered hazardous waste under federal hazardous waste Regulations 40 CFR 261.
+SECTION 12: ECOLOGICAL INFORMATION Not applicable SECTION 13: DISPOSAL CONSIDERATIONS Wood dust is not considered hazardous waste under federal hazardous waste Regulations 40 CFR 261.
 Your state and local government requirements may be different from the federal regulations.
 Incinerate or landfill waste in accordance with the local, state and federal regulations.
-SECTION 14: TRANSPORTATION INFORMATION DOT (Department of Transportation) Hazard Class: Combustible Proper Shipping Name: Hardwood Plywood (Urea-Formadehyde Bonded) Identification Number: Not applicable SECTION 15: REGULATORY INFORMATION Toxic Substance Control Act Not applicable OSHA Permissible Exposure Limit (PEL) Shown above.
+SECTION 14: TRANSPORTATION INFORMATION DOT (Department of Transportation) Proper Shipping Name: Wood Dust Identification Number: Not applicable SECTION 15: REGULATORY INFORMATION Toxic Substance Control Act Not applicable OSHA Permissible Exposure Limit (PEL) Shown above.
 NIOSH Recommended Exposure Limit (REL) Shown above.
 ACGIH Threshold Limit Value (TLV) Shown above.
-Sara Title III Not applicable In accordance with ASTM E1333-96 Large Chamber Test, independent third party testing verifies emissions are equal to or less than 0.2 ppm.
-SECTION 16: OTHER INFORMATION This fact sheet is for products that have not been finished (coated, laminated or overlaid) or treated, for example with a preservative or fire retardant.
-There are several ways to check the workplace for formaldehyde gas and airborne wood dust.
-In order to be certain of the levels in the air, monitor and compare the results with the relevant occupational exposure levels.
-Organizations that have set standards or give recommendations for exposure are Occupational Safety and Health Administration (OHSA), National Institute for Occupational Safety (NIOSH), and the American Conference of Governmental Industrial Hygienists (ACGIH).
-Previous Issue: 10/17/2012 Current Issue: 5/2/2014 Important: The information and data herein are believed to be accurate and have been compiled from sources believed to be reliable.
+Sara Title III Federal and/or state regulations may require reporting.
+SECTION 16: OTHER INFORMATION This fact sheet is for products that have not been finished (coated, laminated or overlaid) or treated with preservative or fire retardant.
+There are several ways to check the workplace for airborne wood dust.
+In order to be certain of the levels in the air, monitor the air for wood dust and compare the results with the relevant occupational exposure levels.
+Organizations that have set standards or give recommendations for wood dust exposure are Occupational Safety and Health Administration (OHSA), National Institute for Occupational Safety (NIOSH), and the American Conference of Governmental Industrial Hygienists (ACGIH).
+Previous Issue: 05/01/2002 Current Issue: 11/24/2010 Important: The information and data herein are believed to be accurate and have been compiled from sources believed to be reliable.
 It is offered for your consideration, investigation and verification.
 Patriot Timber Products, Inc. (PTP) makes no warranty of any kind, express or implied, concerning the accuracy or completeness of the information and data herein.
 PTP will not be liable for claims relating to any party's use of or reliance on information and data contained herein regardless of whether it is claimed that the information and data are inaccurate, incomplete or otherwise misleading.
 It is incumbent upon the user to obtain the most up-to-date information.